Abdelrahman13-coder/PySpark/Spark Debugging and Optimization/README.md

 Spark Broadcast variable are `secured`, `read-only` variables that get distriburted and cached to worker nodes.
 This is helpfu to Sparl because when the driver sends the data and tasks attached together which could be a little heavier on the network side.
 Broadcast variable seek to reduce network overhead and to reduce communications.
 Spark Broadcast variables are used only with Spark Context.

+> When is broadcast usually used in Spark?
+> - [x] Broadcast join is a way of joining a large table and small table in Spark.
+> - [ ] Broadcast variable is cached variable in the driver.
+> - [ ] Broadcast variable is shipped to each machine with tasks
+> - [x] Broadcast join is like map-side join in MapReduce